-Looking at the recent trends in home stereo, a most distinctive phenomenon is the return of analogue audio to the audiophile and high-end scenes.
+Looking at the recent trends in home stereo, a most distinctive phenomenon has been the return of analogue audio to the audiophile and high-end scenes.
 We, at Pointe, noticed that the Analogia Mk4 and Mk5 units were sold out quicker than usual.
-Even older used Pointe phono premaps were quickly disapperaing from the second-hand market.
+Even older, second-hand Pointe phono premaps were quickly disappearing from the second-hand market.

 The Pointe Record is no direct heir to previous Pointe phono designs.
-It features a completely different circuitry, based on two pairs of Yugoslav-made ECC900 NOS tubes.
+It features a completely different circuitry, based on two pairs of Yugoslav-made EC900 NOS tubes.

 The front panel is a thick, brushed and 3D engraved aluminium plate, matching the looks of the Pointe Platinum and the earlier Pointe Sima 20 integrated amplifiers.